Huntington, Virginia

 Huntington is a census-designated place (CDP) in Fairfax County, Virginia, United States.
 The population was 11,267 at the 2010 census.
-It is located next to the southern border of the city of Alexandria and is part of the Washington metropolitan area.
+It is located adjacent to the southern border of the city of Alexandria and is part of the Washington metropolitan area.
 Its main component is the namesake Huntington subdivision, a late-1940s neighborhood of mainly duplex homes.

 In June 2006, the lower-lying northern section was ravaged by floods due to a torrential rainstorm that sent adjoining Cameron Run over its banks.
 Nevertheless, it remains popular with first-time home buyers due largely to its proximity to the Huntington Metro station, the southern terminus of Metrorail's Yellow Line.
 There are also several high-rise apartment and condominium complexes on and near U.S. Route 1 where much of the CDP's population resides.
 The area is included in ZIP code 22303 and has an Alexandria mailing address, although it is outside the city limits.